 It is an annual toast to peace.
-American and Japanese representatives extended the offering Dec.
-6 at the USS Arizona Memorial in Hawaii, gently pouring bourbon whiskey from a World War II-era canteen into the hallowed waters below.
+American and Japanese representatives extend the offering each year at the USS Arizona Memorial in Hawaii, gently pouring bourbon from a World War II-era canteen into the hallowed waters below.

 The ceremonies for decades have been a mainstay on the island of Oahu, honoring the courage and sacrifice of American service members during the Dec.
 7, 1941 surprise attack on the U.S. Pacific Fleet at Pearl Harbor, Hawaii.
 During the attack, 2,403 Americans died.
 Another 1,178 were injured.
 Eight Navy battleships were damaged, and two — the USS Arizona and the USS Utah — were permanently sunk.